Anubias coffeefolia (Anubias barteri “Coffeefolia”) - bare root

 - Extremely versatile and durable

-- Attractive ruffled leaves with deep green coloration
+- Attractive ruffled leaves with deep green to brown coloration

 - Thrives when tied/attached to aquarium driftwood and rockwork

 - Requires low to moderate lighting and little to no supplementation in nutrient-rich water

 - Less common than many other Anubias plants